HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>
 The code for this first part is easy, we need to initialise a weights array with random numbers, preferably a small value between -0.5 and 0.5.
 There are many other methods to initialise weights, but they are out of scope for this blog post.
 Weight initialization is an important step because initializing the weights with zeros will make the neuron dead and no learning shall take place.
-We need to initialize the bias as well, but this value can be any value; I will initialize it with zero.
+We need to initialize the bias as well, but this can be any value; I will initialize it with zero.
 We have only one bias value because we have only one neuron so far.
 We will implement the formula shown in Eq.
 2.

 <br/>
 <br/>